PayPrecisePremium UK Salary Tools

 Questions people usually ask

-Is Adjusted Net Income (ANI) the same as salary?
+Is adjusted net income the same as my salary?

-No. Salary may be the starting point, but ANI can move up or down once other taxable income and qualifying reliefs are included.
+No. Salary is usually the starting point, but adjusted net income can sit above or below it once other taxable income and qualifying reliefs are taken into account.

 Sources, methodology and data quality